 Lender No Association Determination

 Although lenders already benefit from the statutory liability protection provided by Minn.
 Stat. § 115B.03, Minn.
 Stat. § 115B.178 allows the MDA to issue a NAD specifically to lenders whose sole proposed action is to provide financing or to acquire a property through foreclosure, receipt of deed in lieu of foreclosure, or termination of a contract-for-deed.
-A Lender NAD cites the same statute as the Lender Letter, but it references a specific identified release and proposed action at the property
+A Lender NAD cites the same statute as the Lender Letter, but it references a specific identified release and proposed action at the property.

 Retroactive No Association Determination

-A Retroactive NAD is a determination from the MDA that a party’s past actions at a property has not associated them with the identified contamination for the purpose of Minn.
+A Retroactive NAD is a determination from the MDA that a party’s past actions at a property have not associated them with the identified contamination for the purpose of Minn.
 Stat. § 115B.03, subd.
 3(4).
 To be eligible for a Retroactive NAD, the following criteria must be met:

 - The property must have an Identified Release of an agricultural chemical, hazardous substance, pollutant, or contaminant in soil, groundwater, soil gas, surface water, or sediment.
 For a naturally occurring compound, the concentration must be above typical background concentrations.